GWR jigsaws

 Anne Hathaway’s Cottage.
 ANNE HATHAWAY'S COTTAGE. on guide picture

-Anne Hathaway’s Cottage Anne Hathaway’s Cottage
+Chad Valley GWR jigsaw puzzle Anne Hathaway’s Cottage Chad Valley GWR jigsaw puzzle Anne Hathaway’s Cottage

 150 pieces (approx. 16½" x 11¼")